- Your cat should see a veterinarian if they have not eaten for longer than about 36 hours.

 Get several cans of food–different brands, flavors and textures.
 Put about a tablespoon of each on its own separate saucer and let your cat choose.

-You might try a cooked, “fresh” style cat food like the ones from FreshPet.
-It’s found in many grocery stores and some cats really love it.
-I would try serving it slightly warmed with a little chicken broth mixed in.
+FreshPet® is a cooked, fresh-style cat food that can be found in many grocery stores.
+Some cats really love it.
+Try serving it slightly warmed with a little chicken broth mixed in.

-You can choose carefully and offer lean meats, meat-based soups, or even Gerber chicken baby food.
+Human food can kick-start a cat’s appetite but exercise caution by offering only lean meats, meat-based soups, or even Gerber chicken baby food.

-I’ve had many clients tell me that rotisserie chicken is a favorite amongst pets.
-And Oscar Meyer bologna seems to be magical for some cats!
+I’ve had many clients tell me that rotisserie chicken is a favorite among pets.
+Some cats adore deli-style sliced meat but be sure to avoid food that contains garlic or onion.

 I don’t know why, but some animals will eat better if you sit with them and feed them from a spoon.
 Try doing this with some warmed Gerber chicken baby food.